tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 It appears that there is a limit to the number of metrics that can possible be queried at any point in time.
 A number of workarounds were made for this use case.
 The case of the treemaps, we had to limit the number of metrics per query, and then concatenate the data returned.

+### Purge Databse

+In order to delete the data from the database, there are a number of ways.
+I am still not sure that any of these work.
+However, I have found a method that works to delete metrics, I am unsure if the underlying data is deleted when this takes place, however, it achieved the required response from the server.
+The first step was to create a file which had a list of the names of the loggers in the database.
+From this, a number of commands were used to edit this file in order to run it on the Linux system.
+The first step is to make sure that the file is saved as a LF line ending, as opposed to a CRLF ending.
+If this is not the case, Linux will see ^M characters at the end of each line in the file, this means that it cannot be run by bash.
+The next step is to add the "delete metric" code to each line.

+This is done with the use of:
+    awk '{print "/usr/share/opentsdb/bin/tsdb uid delete metrics " $1}' Metrics > Metrics

+Where Metrics is the name of the file that is being augmented.
+Once this has happened, the file needs to be given execution permission:
+    sudo chmod +x Metrics

+Now the script can be executed on the server, this will delete all of the metrics.

 # Linux Commands Used

 ## Copy Files